LeeCampbell/IntroToRx/content/B_Disposables.md

 ---
-title : Appendix C Disposables
+title : Appendix B Disposables
 ---

-# Disposables
+# Appendix B: Disposables

 Rx leverages the existing `IDisposable` interface for subscription management.
 This is an incredibly useful design decision, as users can work with a familiar type and reuse existing language features.
 Rx further extends its usage of the `IDisposable` type by providing several public implementations of the interface.
 These can be found in the `System.Reactive.Disposables` namespace.
 Here, we will briefly enumerate each of them.